Miss Nicaragua 2015

-The Miss Nicaragua 2015 pageant, was held on March 7, 2015 in Managua, after several weeks of events.
-At the conclusion of the final night of competition, Daniela Torres Bonilla from Managua won the title.
-She represented Nicaragua at Miss Universe 2015 later that year.
+Miss Nicaragua 2015 was the thirty-fifth Miss Nicaragua pageant, held at the Teatro Nacional Rubén Darío in Managua, Nicaragua, on March 7, 2015.

+Daniela Torres Bonilla of Managua was crowned Miss Nicaragua 2015 at the end of the event.
+She represented Nicaragua at Miss Universe 2015 in Las Vegas, Nevada later that year.
 The rest of the finalists would enter different pageants.